 - Check their gums.
 If their gums are red, it’s a sign they are overheating.

 - Take note of panting.
 Unlike dogs, who regularly pant as a means of cooling down, panting in cats is much more worrisome.
 If you notice your cat panting, it’s likely they are dangerously overheated and struggling to cool down.

 - Notice your cat’s behavior.
-If your cat is slower or more lethargic than usual, they could be too hot.
+If your cat is slower or more sluggish than usual, they could be too hot.

 - Observe your cat’s gait.
 If your cat seems more unstable than usual and is stumbling or wobbling as they walk, this indicates the cat could be overheating.